OutSystems/docs-product/src/ref/apis/performancemonitoring-api.md

 SAT | Session Acquisition Time | The time spent, in milliseconds, retrieving the session from the database.
 SS | Session Size | The session size, in bytes
 VSS | View State Size | The view state, in bytes.
 UID | User Id | The unique identifier of the user that made the request.
-It corresponds to the user's identifier stored in the User system entity.<br/>If the request was made by an anonymous user, the User Id is not included in the event attributes.
+It corresponds to the user's identifier stored in the User system entity.<br/>If the request was made by an anonymous user, the User Id isn't included in the event attributes.
 EC | Number of errors | The number of errors that occurred during the request.

 #### Request event details for QueryExecuted event { #queryexecuted-details }